ucb-substrate/substrate2/docs/docusaurus/src/pages/docs/getting-started/inverter/index.md

 * An NMOS width.
 * A PMOS width.

-We're assuming here that the NMOS and PMOS will have 150nm length to simplify layout.
+We're assuming here that the NMOS and PMOS will have a length of 150 nanometers to simplify layout.

 In this tutorial, we store all dimensions as integers in layout database units.
 In the SKY130 process, the database unit is a nanometer, so supplying an NMOS width